Roxhe/bo-scraper/README.md

 This work come from the project 2 of the DA Python formation OpenClassrooms.

 It is developed with [Python 3.9.6](https://www.python.org/downloads/release/python-396/) on Windows 10 Pro.

+/!\ Warning, the folder in which the code is executed must not contain a folder named 'images'

 ### Install and run the program